 #5: Oberlin College

-A small liberal arts school in Ohio, Oberlin offers very different advantages than the schools above it on this list.
+A small liberal arts school in Ohio, Oberlin offers very different advantages than the schools above do.
 You'll have fewer opportunities to pursue writing in the surrounding city, but the quality of the teachers and the range of courses might make up for that.
-Moreover, it boasts just as impressive alums, including actress and writer Lena Dunham.
+Moreover, it boasts just as impressive alumni, including actress and writer Lena Dunham.

 #6: Hamilton College

 Hamilton is another small college, located in upstate New York.
-It's known for giving students the freedom to pursue their interests and the support to help them explore topics in real depth, in and out of the classroom.
+It's known for giving students the freedom to pursue their interests and the support to help them explore topics in real depth, both inside and outside the classroom.
 Hamilton's creative writing program takes full advantage with small classes and lots of opportunities to intern and publish; it also has one of the best writing centers in the country.

 #7: Brown University

 Not to mention the school is located in Cambridge, a haven for book lovers and writers of all kinds.
-Still, MIT is probably not the best place for you if you hate science of all kinds.
+Though it probably isn’t a good fit for students who hate science, MIT is a great place for aspiring writers who want to build writing skills that are marketable in a wide range of industries.

 University of Michigan is one of the best state universities in the country and has a top-notch MFA program.
-If you're looking to attend a big school with a great creative writing major, this is a perfect choice.
+This school’s undergrad creative writing sub-concentration requires students to submit applications for admittance to advanced creative writing courses.
+These applications give students crucial practice in both building a writing portfolio and articulating their interest in creative writing to an audience who will evaluate their work.
+If you're looking to attend a big school with a great creative writing major, this is a fantastic choice.

 #12: Colorado College